saikumars78/JavaScript-Notes/chapter1-4.md

 -Variable names are case sensitive.

--adopt the camelCase convention.
+-Adopt the camelCase convention.
 It'll make your variable names more readable, and you'll be less likely to get variable names mixed up.

 -Make your variable names descriptive.